hilaldonmez/relation_extraction/README.md

 # How to get relations from the trained model
 * You can directly use splitted sentences from GENIA sentence splitter in pickles folder or you can split abstracts into sentences with geniass_sentence_splitter function in sentence_splitter.py
 * Follow the steps in Relation Extraction Train & Predictions in notebooks folder to train a model and to get the predictions from the trained model that was shared in Google Drive.
+* If the model predicts that there is a relation between chemical and protein entities in a sentence, it assigns 1 to them.
+Otherwise, 0 in pred columns means there is no relation between a chemical and protein entities in a sentence.

+# Related Publications
+* Our relation extraction models can be effectively used in real world biomedical applications
+* Vapur: An Application of Relation Extraction on COVID 19 Literature, Vapur is an application of relation extraction on Coronavirus Disease of 2019 (COVID 19) literature using our text based approach to find related biochemicals and retrieve the relevant papers to a user query.
+[Our paper](https://openreview.net/forum?id=NXJ18rwo-t7) was published in 2020.
+* Check out our search engine at https://tabilab.cmpe.boun.edu.tr/vapur and related Flask code in [Demo](https://github.com/boun-tabi/vapur/tree/master/Demo) folder.